tvheadend/tvheadend-documentation/docs/configure_tvheadend.md

-If anything is obviously wrong at this point, you probably have a driver/firmware error which you'll need to resolve before going any further.
+If anything is obviously wrong at this point, you probably have a driver/firmware error which you'll need to resolve before going any further. check dmesg for any errors related to firmware for you dvb card.

 ###2.
 Set up Relevant Network(s)